elgw/watershed_cuts/README.md

 | 4096 | 9.8 | 0.33 |
 | 8192 | 49 | 1.3 |

+References

-[^1]  Cousty, Jean and Bertrand, Gilles and Najman, Laurent and Couprie, Michel, Watershed Cuts: Minimum Spanning Forests and the Drop of Water Principle, IEEE Transactions on Pattern Analysis and Machine Intelligence, 2009 31(8), pp 1362-1374, [doi:10.1109/TPAMI.2008.173](http://dx.doi.org/10.1109/TPAMI.2008.173)
+[^1]:  Cousty, Jean and Bertrand, Gilles and Najman, Laurent and Couprie, Michel, Watershed Cuts: Minimum Spanning Forests and the Drop of Water Principle, IEEE Transactions on Pattern Analysis and Machine Intelligence, 2009 31(8), pp 1362-1374, [doi:10.1109/TPAMI.2008.173](http://dx.doi.org/10.1109/TPAMI.2008.173)